Server data from the Official MCP Registry

 |---|---|

-neo_submit_task | Submit a task to Neo.
+neo_submit_task | Submit an AI/ML task.
 Returns thread_id immediately. |

-neo_list_tasks | List all running and recent tasks — useful after reopening your editor. |
+neo_list_tasks | List running and recent tasks.
+Reconnects pollers automatically. |

 neo_task_status | Check status: RUNNING / COMPLETED / WAITING_FOR_FEEDBACK / PAUSED / TERMINATED. |

-neo_get_messages | Read full task output once status is COMPLETED.
+neo_get_messages | Read full task output when COMPLETED.
 Capped at ~20 000 tokens. |

-neo_send_feedback | Reply to Neo when it asks a clarifying question (WAITING_FOR_FEEDBACK). |
+neo_send_feedback | Reply when Neo asks a question (WAITING_FOR_FEEDBACK). |

-neo_pause_task | Pause a running task.
-Can be resumed. |
+neo_pause_task | Pause a running task. |

 neo_resume_task | Resume a paused task. |

-neo_stop_task | Permanently stop and clean up a task. |
+neo_stop_task | Stop and clean up a task permanently. |

-neo_list_integrations | List stored third-party API keys (names only — never the value). |
+neo_list_integrations | List stored third-party API keys (names only, never the value). |

 neo_test_integration | Call the provider's API to confirm a stored key is still valid. |